strangelove-ventures/web3-mcp/README.md

 npm run build
 ```

-5. Add the tool to your section of claude_desktop_config.json:
+5. Add the tool to your claude_desktop_config.json:
 ```json
 {
   "mcpServers": {